-Joseph A. Mastropaolo has a B.S., M.S., Ph.D. in kinesiology and a three-year Post-Doctoral Research Fellowship with the National Heart Institute of the National Institutes of Health in human physiology (possibly the equivalent of the European habilitation).
+Joseph Mastropaolo has a B.S., M.d’Esc.,M.S., Ph.D., and a three-year Post-Doctoral Research Fellowship with the National Heart Institute of the National Institutes of Health in human physiology (possibly the equivalent of the European habilitation).
 As Aerospace Physiologist for Douglas Space Systems, he published two monographs on life in space, one for humans and one for experimental animals.
-He received two Vice Presidential Awards, one for Aerospace Safety and one for Aerospace Medicine.
+For saving lives and aircraft, he innovated the first database program to manage in one-fifth the time the accident files of 20,000 naval aviators for 1,000 variables and received a Vice-Presidential Award for Aerospace Safety.
+He received a Vice Presidential Award for Aerospace Medicine for engineering the first aeromedical electronic stethoscope.
 He also received a patent for a crew conditioning device for extended manned space missions and engineered the life support specifications for the Manned Orbiting Animal Research Facility.

 Evidence.
 There were 70 categories of evidence to validate the Originality Law.
 These included the stars, planets, other cosmic objects, the solar system, and the biosphere of planet, Earth.
 The objects were unanimously originals.
 There were no identical objects.
 The inference from those data indicated that the objects of the entire universe were original.
 There were no identical objects.
 That indicated that the universe may be characterized by all one.
 No two were alike anywhere.
 There were no identities.
 Every object was an original.
 There were no exceptions.
 It was a law.
 Every object thereby became its own category.
 There […]